JNRowe/jnrowe.github.io/articles/tips/Disabling_cursor_blinking_in_GTK.rst

 See :gist:`200429`

-If it is just rate of blinking that bugs you there is ``gtk-cursor-blink``, it should be set to a value in milliseconds to adjust the blink frequency.
+If it is just the blinking rate that bugs you, then you can give a different value for ``gtk-cursor-blink``.
+The value is given in milliseconds for the blink frequency.

 If you wish to only change the settings in pidgin you can edit :file:`~/.purple/gtkrc-2.0` instead of your main :file:`~/.gtkrc-2.0`.